rollbar/docs/guides/custom-grouping.md

 The `condition` is defined as a single JSON object.
 It can either be:

--   a leaf condition, having a "path" key and an operator key (see list below)
+-   a leaf condition, having a `path` key and an operator key (see list below).
--   a branch condition, having a single key named "any", "all", or "none", whose value is a list of other conditions
+-   a branch condition, having a single key named `any`, `all`, or `none`, whose value is a list of other conditions.

 The `path` describes a path from the root of the occurrence data to the data that the condition tests.
 Use dots (`.`) to select object